multiversx/mx-docs/docs/validators/node-upgrades.md

 However, the time when a new feature of a bugfix becomes effective can be calculated, as epochs have fixed lengths in rounds.
 Currently, Elrond Mainnet has epochs of `14,400` rounds and a round is `6 sec`.
 This results in a `24h` epoch.
-However, there can delays of a few rounds, due to roll-backs.
+However, there can be delays of a few rounds, due to rollbacks of the start of epoch metablocks.

 ### *Activation epoch example*